SolaceProducts/terraform-provider-solacebroker/docs/data-sources/msg_vpn.md

 "when-enabled-in-message-vpn" - Only ask for a client-certificate if client certificate authentication is enabled under "message-vpn >  authentication > client-certificate > shutdown".
 </pre>
  Available since SEMP API version 2.21.
 - `service_rest_incoming_authorization_header_handling` (String) The handling of Authorization headers for incoming REST connections.
+Authorization header handling settings apply only when the Message VPN is in gateway mode.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"drop"`.
 The allowed values and their meaning are:

 <pre>
 "drop" - Do not attach the Authorization header to the message as a user property.
 This configuration is most secure.